 Men's Basketball Coaching Staff

-Frank William “Will” Wade was named the 22nd head men’s basketball coach at LSU on March 20, 2017.
-He comes to LSU after a two-year stint as the head coach at Virginia Commonwealth University with four years of very successful experience as a head basketball coach.
+That new foundation for the future began on March 20, 2017 when Frank William “Will” Wade was named the 22nd head men’s basketball coach at LSU.
+He arrived at LSU after a stellar two-year stint as the head coach at Virginia Commonwealth University with four years of very successful experience as a head basketball coach.

 Wade was introduced to LSU fans in a most unique way for an introduction of a Tiger coach -- at a special media event held in the middle of the LSU Student Union.
 Wade told the media and a large contingent of LSU students: